-Your doctors will carefully weigh up the treatment benefit with the risks of treatment.
+Your doctors will weigh up the treatment benefits with the risks of treatment.
 They will discuss this with you.

-Your doctors will also consider how urgent your treatment is.
+Your doctors will also consider how urgent is your treatment.

 Although doctors usually treat cancer urgently, some treatments are more urgent than others.
-In some emergency situations, delaying treatment could be life threatening or result in long term damage.
-But in other situations, delaying treatment might not make a big difference to the outcome.
+In some emergency situations, delaying treatment could be life threatening.
+Or it could cause long term damage.
+But in other situations, delaying it might not make a big difference to the outcome.

 - asking you to come to your appointments on your own to lower the risk of spreading the infection